Welcome!

 My research studies the causes and consequences of socioeconomic inequalities using structural models, reduced-form techniques and micro data from a variety of sources.

-I received my Ph.D. in Economics from the University of Mannheim.
+I received my Ph.D. in Economics from the University of Mannheim in 2021.

 You can download my CV here.